cacois/vagrant-python-django/cookbooks/python/README.md

 - path: name attribute.
 The path where the virtualenv will be created
 - interpreter: The Python interpreter to use. default is `python2.6`
-- owner: The owner for the virtualenv
+- owner: The owner of the virtualenv
 - group: The group owner of the file (string or id)
-- options : Command line options (string)
+- options: Command line options (string)

 # Example